 The GM 305 / Ford 302 engine package or the 602 Crate engine package may be used.
 See separate rulebook for 302 / 305 engine option.

-OPTIONAL SMS 602 CRATE ENGINE As an option, the 602 GM Performance Factory Sealed Circle Track Crate Engine is permitted.
+SMS 602 CRATE ENGINE As an option, the 602 GM Performance Factory Sealed Circle Track Crate Engine is permitted.
 The engine is the GM Part Number 88958602 GMR 350/350 Circle Track Engine with no performance modifications.
 The engine will be inspected, tested and resealed with blue seals by an SMS Official.
 All engine seals must remain intact and unaltered.
 Any service work requiring the removal of any seals/ bolts must also be scheduled with and approved by SMS Officials before the seals/ bolts are removed.
 Tampering with seals/bolts may result in penalties and loss of eligibility of the engine to compete in the Street Stock division.
-The engine will only be available through R.A.D.
+The sealed engine is only be available through R.A.D.
 Auto Machine, the SMS approved service center.
 The price for this brand new 88958602 engine is $4,600, which includes dealer delivery to our Authorized Service Center, inspection, break-in, dyno service, documentation and sealing.
 The Street Stock engine will be sealed with Blue SMS seals.
 SK Light or LLM engines are not permitted in Street Stock competition.
 Please call R.A.D.
 Auto Machine (413-583-4414) or email the SMS technical staff at email@example.com with any questions.

 20F- 5.10 CARBURETOR- The Holley two-barrel model #4412 carburetor must be used.
 All parts must be a Holley manufactured part for the 4412 model.
 Polishing, grinding, resizing or reshaping of any part or orifice is not permitted.
 The body, base plate, metering block, and bowl must be a standard Holley 4412 part, HP parts are not permitted.
 OEM type gaskets, jets and power valve must be used.
 The diameter of every hole in carburetor must pass the standard NASCAR /SMS pin and tooling gauges as part of our routine tech process.